This article offers the names of the sectors for enterprise blockchain examples with companies that are already working in that field.

 Piracy is one of the biggest concerns for the entertainment and music industry.
 Almost every form of content generated is pirated — depriving creators their right to earn from their work.
 With blockchain, all of these can change.

-Decentralized networks will also improve how new content creators reach their audience.
-The current media powerhouse have their monopoly, which doesn’t favor new content creators.
+Decentralized enterprise blockchain networks will also improve how new content creators reach their audience.
+The current media powerhouse has their monopoly, which doesn’t favor new content creators.
 With blockchain, anyone can reach their audience — and have the chance to earn money.

 Media studios can also benefit from blockchain by implementing blockchain.
 It can help them improve their intellectual property hold.
 It can also improve their other process, including the ability to share information among creators.